Effective $l^2$ decoupling for the parabola: Introduction

 provided $|A| > \exp((\log R)^{1 - o(1)})$. \end{thm} Theorem \ref{main2} then gives an unconditional proof of \cite[Theorem 25]{bombieribourgain} (see also (126) in that paper) which was proved in only a random sense and conditionally on the Birch and Swinnerton-Dyer conjecture and the Riemann Hypothesis for $L$-functions of elliptic curves over $\Q$.
+Note that from the divisor bound on $\Z[i]$, $|A| \leq \exp(O(\frac{\log R}{\log\log R}))$ with equality attained for infinitely many $R$ and so the hypothesis of Theorem \ref{main2} covers the extremal case of $A$.

 Theorem \ref{main2} is a consequence of the following square root cancellation estimate which we state (somewhat) loosely as: Let $A$ be a set of points $(x, y)$ with $x^{2} + y^{2} = 1$ and separated by distance at least $\delta$.
 Then for $4 < p < 6$,